Sportsfanfocus.com has no affiliation with PNC Park, the Pittsburgh Pirates, or MLB (info)

 Yes, you can watch batting practice at PNC Park.
 As we discussed above, the official time that Pittsburgh Pirates batting practice is held can change, but in general, you can expect batting practice to begin roughly 2 to 2.5 hours before game time.

 The Pittsburgh Pirates will take batting practice first, since they are the home team.
 After that, the visiting team will take their batting practice.
 The length of batting practice can fluctuate day-to-day, but batting practice usually lasts 45-50 minutes per team.

-PNC Park gates open 90 minutes prior to game time for most fans and 2 hours for Home Plate Club members (source).
+PNC Park gates open 90 minutes prior to game time for most fans for Friday and weekend games and 1 hour for all other games and 2 hours for Home Plate Club members (source).
 Because of this, when most fans enter the stadium, Pirates batting practice may already be underway, or near conclusion depending on start time.
 The road team will begin batting practice after the Pirates are finished.